Family doctor improves patient health

 Another patient featured on the documentary, Jeannette Chapman, 36, from Peterlee, revealed how B12 injections helped her recover from severe depression and allowed her hair to grow back.

-On the same BBC film, the Newcastle-based consultant haematologist Jonathan Wallace, who reviewed Dr Chandy’s methods, said it was possible the GP was right after all.
+On the same BBC video, the Newcastle-based consultant haematologist Jonathan Wallace, who reviewed Dr Chandy’s methods, said it was possible the GP was right after all.

 Dr. Chandy may well have the last laugh when his research is published in a leading journal in the near future.

 More than anything, the veteran family doctor wants to be able to pass the burden on to other, younger doctors.
 “I am a tired old man.
 I can’t fight any longer,” Dr Chandy told his audience of admirers.
 “It is the truth.
 I love my patients, this is the reason I have done all this.”